-At the balance sheet date, excluding UK Government Gilts and US Government Securities, the maximum credit risk exposure to a single counterparty amounted to less than 1% of the Net Asset Value (2016: less than 1%).
+At the balance sheet date, excluding UK Government Gilts and US Government Securities, the maximum credit risk exposure to a single counterparty amounted to 1.3% of the Net Asset Value (2017: 0.8%).

 The table below details the margin requirements for derivative financial instruments at year end, provided in the form of variation margin and Securities on Deposit.
 Securities on Deposit are posted in the form of government-issued securities held within the Company's investment fund, in which the Company retains beneficial ownership.
 The table also shows cash collateral positions in respect of foreign exchange derivatives at year end.